Category: San Miguel de Allende (5)

 How much are the closing costs for buyers in San Miguel de Allende?

-Buyers’ closing costs in San Miguel amount to around 5.2% of the declared purchase price, including the Notario’s fee, certification of freedom from liens, tax appraisal survey, new title deed registration and an acquisition tax of up to approx. 4%.
+Buyers’ closing costs in San Miguel amount to around 5.2% of the declared purchase price, including an acquisition tax of up to approx. 4%, the Notario’s legal fee, certification of freedom from liens, tax appraisal survey, and the new title deed registration.

 How much are annual property taxes in San Miguel de Allende?